 State officials and scientists will also use this information to evaluate the occurrence, concentration and sources of certain emerging contaminants in drinking water including perchlorate, 1,4-dioxane, PFAS and pesticides and their breakdown products.
 Additionally, this sampling program will provide the first statewide assessment of bacteria, nitrate, lead, fluoride, manganese, arsenic, radionuclides and salt in water obtained from private wells, and it will build upon previous statewide assessments that have been conducted on other contaminants such as arsenic and radon.

 This information will be used to develop and implement strategies to mitigate and prevent exposures to unsafe levels of contaminants in drinking water obtained from private wells.
-NHDES will analyze the sampling results working with stakeholders and the public and publish the results by July 2020.
+NHDES will analyze the sampling results working with stakeholders and the public and publish the results by fall of 2021.

 500 private wells were randomly selected statewide, and sampled for over 250 chemicals and parameters including volatile organic compounds, metals, radionuclides, per- and polyfluoroalkyl substances (PFAS) and pesticides.
 All of the private wells have already been identified for sampling; NHDES is not accepting requests to participate in the study.